 To qualify as a REIT, the Company must meet a number of organizational and operational requirements.
 Those qualification tests involve the percentage of income that the Company earns from specified sources, the percentage of the Company's assets that fall within specified categories, the diversity of the ownership of the Company's shares, and the percentage of the Company's taxable income that the Company distributes.
 The Company is required to distribute annually to its stockholders at least 90% of the Company's REIT taxable income prior to the deduction for dividends paid.
-To the extent that the Company distributes less than 100% of its REIT taxable income in any tax year (taking into account any distributions made in a subsequent tax year under Sections 857(b)(9) or 858 of the Code), the Company will pay tax at regular corporate rates on that undistributed portion.
+To the extent that the Company distributes less than 100% of its REIT taxable income in any tax year (taking into account any distributed portion.
 Furthermore, the Company will be subject to a 4% nondeductible excise tax on any amount by which distributions the Company pays with respect to any calendar year (including any distributions declared by the last day of the calendar year but paid in the subsequent year) are less than the sum of (1) 85% of our ordinary income, (2) 95% of our capital gain net income and (3) 100% of our undistributed income from prior years.
 The annual expense is calculated in accordance with applicable tax regulations.
 Excise tax expense is included in the financial statement line item income tax expense.